danramteke/SwiftGtfsSupport/README.md

 3. `cd swift-protobuf && swift build`
 4. `protoc --swift_opt=Visibility=Public --swift_out=./Sources/ --plugin=../swift-protobuf/.build/debug/protoc-gen-swift gtfs-realtime.proto`

-Plus, it means this code is in a separate package, keeping your project clean and organinzed 💅🏽
+Plus, it means this code is in a separate package, keeping your project clean and organized 💅🏽